 What if my arm or leg injury gets worse over time?

-Many arm and leg injuries worsen as swelling subsides or complications develop.
-Conditions like arthritis, nerve damage, or chronic pain may appear months later.
-This is why settling too early can be risky.
-Future medical needs should be fully evaluated first.
+Many arm and leg injuries can worsen as swelling subsides or complications develop.
+Conditions such as arthritis, nerve damage, or chronic pain may appear months later.
+For this reason, resolving a claim too early may not account for future medical needs.
+Medical evaluation and documentation are important when assessing the long-term impact of an injury.

 What if the accident involved public transit or a rideshare vehicle?

-Rideshare (Uber/Lyft) and public transit (Metro) accidents involve complex insurance policies.
-Rideshare companies offer tiered insurance coverage based on driver status, while public transit claims are subject to government liability rules.
-It is essential to hire an attorney familiar with these specific regulations.
+Rideshare (Uber/Lyft) and public transit (Metro) accidents can involve complex insurance coverage.
+Rideshare companies may provide tiered insurance coverage depending on the driver’s status in the app, while public transit claims may be subject to government liability rules.
+In these situations, legal guidance may help clarify applicable procedures and deadlines.

 How long does it take to resolve arm and leg injury cases?